A cross-collateralized loan is where one piece of collateral secures more than one loan.

 If you file for bankruptcy when you have a cross-collateralized loan, you have two choices on what to do with the collateral:

-2. Surrender the collateral.
-If you simply surrender the collateral and allow the bank to repossess it, then you will have no more debts at the end of the bankruptcy.
-Unfortunately, you will also lose the collateral.
-This is probably the better option if the loans secured by the collateral are worth much more than the collateral.
+Unfortunately, you will also lose the collateral, however this is probably the better option if the loans secured by the collateral are worth much more than the collateral.

 You can also take some more complicated actions in a Chapter 13 bankruptcy, but filing a Chapter 13 Bankruptcy has additional consequences that are too complicated to list here.

 If you’ve discovered that you’ve got a cross-collateralized loan, and want to know if there’s something you can do about it, and whether filing for Chapter 7 Bankruptcy or Chapter 13 Bankruptcy in Minnesota is right for you, then why not not speak to us now at 612.824.4357?

 We’ll give you all the help and advice you need.